-Wear comfortable clothes appropriate for the weather.
-You will be walking for 3.5 hours, so be sure to wear comfortable shoes.
+Please dress appropriately for expected weather conditions.
+You will be walking throughout the tour, so be sure to wear comfortable shoes.

-For this experience, it is recommended to request bookings at least 14 days in advance of intended date of use.
+For this experience, it is recommended to request bookings at least 21 days in advance.

-Prior to scheduling/booking a date for this experience, Cloud 9's standard return and exchange policy shall apply.
+Prior to scheduling/booking a date for this experience, Cloud 9 Living's standard return and exchange policy shall apply.
 Once you have scheduled a date and received a booking confirmation, all bookings for this experience are final.

 What types of foods are served on the tour?

 The types of food served on this tour include various styles of Ethiopian cuisine from different regions.
-The tastings may include a traditional Ethiopian breakfast, deep fried appetizers, vegetarian and meat dishes, handmade sauces and cottage cheese, the Ethiopian national dish, several homemade Ethiopian breads, Italian influenced desserts, and a coffee ceremony.
-Food-tasting locations may change without notice.
+The tastings may include (and are subject to change) a traditional Ethiopian breakfast, deep fried appetizers, vegetarian and meat dishes, handmade sauces and cottage cheese, the Ethiopian national dish, several homemade Ethiopian breads, Italian influenced desserts and a coffee ceremony.
+Food tasting locations may change without notice.